March 26, 2015

 poster - Trolleydodger

-Any train commuter who lives in Indiana and works in Chicago is aware of the South Shore Line but does any remember a train service from Milwaukee to Chicago?
+Any train commuter who lives in Indiana and works in Chicago is aware of the South Shore Line but does anyone remember a train service from Milwaukee to Chicago?

 1917 advertisement - Chicago Daily Tribune